-Choosing between a revocable living trust (RLT) and a Will may seem difficult.
-Let an experienced Colorado estate planning attorney help you understand the differences.
-Here are the pros and cons of each.
+Choosing between a revocable living trust (RLT) and a Will may seem difficult, but it does not need to be.
+An experienced Colorado estate planning attorney can help you understand the differences, advantages, and disadvantages of each.

 A Will is attractive to some because it can be quite simple and works well to manage the distribution of small estates.
-However, it won't avoid probate.
+However, every will, no matter how small or large, will have to go through probate.

-Probate is the legal process of administering a deceased person's estate.
-In probate, your executor will file papers with a probate court to receive letters testamentary, giving him or her the authority to execute all your wishes, such as accessing your bank account and making the distributions you specified in your Will.
+Probate is the legal process of overseeing and administering a deceased person's estate.
+In probate, your executor has to file your will and other papers with a probate court.
+The court will then issue letters testamentary which give your executor the authority to carry out all your wishes.
+The letters testamentary will also give your executor the authority to do things like access your bank accounts, sell your property, and make the distributions you specified in your Will.

 Like a Will, a revocable living trust states to whom your assets should go in the event of your death and who you trust the handle that distribution.
-A trust is, however, a longer, more complex document, but allows you to provide for the following benefits:
+A trust is, however, a longer, more complex document because it allows you to provide for the following benefits:

 A Will - can be nice, simple, and short.
-It works well to manage how the assets of a small estate will be distributed.
+It works well to manage how the assets of a small estate are to be distributed.
 But it normally won't allow you to structure distributions from your estate, provide asset protection for your beneficiaries, nor will it to avoid probate.

-A testamentary trust - is created inside a Will but goes into effect only after your death.
-It allows you to place conditions on distributions from your estate and provide asset protection for your beneficiaries.
-But it does not avoid probate.
+A testamentary trust - is created through a Will but only goes into effect after your death.
+It allows you to place conditions on distributions from your estate and provide asset protection for your beneficiaries, but it does not avoid probate.

 An experienced Colorado Estate planning attorney can assist you in determining whether you need a Will, a Will containing a testamentary trust, or revocable living trust to address your estate planning goals.
-Furthermore, your attorney can assist you in preparing all of the necessary documents.
+Schedule a consultation with our experienced Colorado estate planning attorneys through the contact link on our website.